You can create a new notebook by clicking “new” and then choosing a kernel, such as python3.

 Elsewhere on the tool bar, starting from the left:

-- The anachronistic symbol for “save,” the floppy disk.
+The anachronistic symbol for “save,” the floppy disk.
 Saves the notebook!
+The

 The little keyboard is the command palette.
 This will bring up a panel with a search bar where you can search for various commands.
 This is really helpful for speeding up your workflow as you don’t need to search around in the menus with your mouse.
 Just open the command palette and type in what you want to do.
 For instance, if you want to merge two cells: